adpeace/boilerio/README.md

 1. The local scheduler and boiler interface.
 1. The sensor inputs

-You can install from the repository, or simply using `pip` by running:
+You can install from the repository to get a specific version, such as the latest development version not yet published to PyPI, or install via `pip` from PyPI for a recent tested version by running:

 ```
 pip install boilerio